kathyayini-25/14-FindSkill-MERN/README.md

-A freelancing website where both buyers and sellers are present.
+A MERN stack developed freelancing website that provides a separate interface for buyers and sellers that aims to optimize freelancer-business matchmaking & streamline hiring processes to foster collaboration on a large scale.